JeanMarcGoepfert/Backbone.js-Notes-App/README.md

 #A Simple Notes App with backbone.js

-Just a simple app I made when learning Backbone.
+Just a basic app I made when learning Backbone.

 See a working demo [here](http://jeanmarcgoepfert.github.io/Backbone.js-Notes-App/).